lndecastro/AICofounder/EAIBS/Module1_AI_Cofounder_Mindset.md

 enough to ground your positioning work.
 ```

----
+**Exercise 2**: Create a prompt to identify the TAM, SAM, and SOM of your solution (product or service).

 ### 1.5.6 Unique Value Proposition (UVP)

 **What it is:** The specific, differentiated benefit your company offers that competitors do
-not — stated from the customer's perspective.
+not, stated from the customer's perspective.

-**A strong UVP answers:** *"Why should a customer choose you over every alternative — including
+**A strong UVP answers:** *"Why should a customer choose you over every alternative, including
 doing nothing?"*

 **The UVP formula:**